orangemug/heroku-docker-nodejs/README.md

       override:
         - docker-compose run --service-ports web npm test

-Then [add the project](https://circleci.com/add-projects) to circleci and you should see a passing test :)
+Then [add the project](https://circleci.com/add-projects) in circleci and you should very shortly see passing test :)

-## Addons
+## Add ons
-We can also include postgresql addons in our development setup, which will allow us to run tests in the same manor in development as we do in CI/production.
+We can also include postgresql addons in our development setup, which will allow us to run tests in the same environment in development, CI and production.

 Lets add the postgres addon, first off add the following to your `docker-compose.yml`